jlasedilla/ar-fe-onboarding/docs/cfs/fe/guides-coding-standards.md

 ## Formatting

 ::: tip
-If using VSCode.
-Formatting will be inforced by Prettier upon save.
+Use VSCode and install Prettier extension.
+This will auto format your code upon save.
 :::

 - Use 4 spaces as tab width